jcarroyos/torrent-manager/README.md

 2. Select a destination folder from the menu
 3. Enter the magnet link for the torrent you want to download
-4. The script will start the download and begin tracking progress
+4. The script will add the torrent to Transmission daemon

-### Monitoring Downloads
+### Monitoring and Managing Downloads

 1. Run the monitor script: